xcodebuild/RecyclerViewSwipeDismiss/README.md

 - `onTouch` will be called when MOUSE_UP on item without swipe

 - `onClick` will be called when ACTION_UP on item within 1 second and move no more than a fixed distance

+- By use `setBackgroundId`, you can set background id for item's normal and pressed state, just like the normal effect in RecyclerView

 ## Sample